masoudbaghaie-ux/E-Commerce-Operations-Customer-Satisfaction-Analysis/README.md

-# E-Commerce-Operations-Customer-Satisfaction-Analysis
-End-to-end SQL &amp; Power BI analytics dashboard tracking e-commerce logistics and customer satisfaction failures.
+# E-Commerce Operations & Logistics Performance Dashboard

-## 🚀 Project Overview
+## Project Overview
-An end-to-end data analytics project using an e-commerce dataset of 97K orders.
-This project extracts, cleans, and structures complex business data to uncover critical operational bottlenecks directly impacting company revenue and customer satisfaction scores.
+This project focuses on analyzing an e-commerce operations dataset covering 97K customer orders.
+The objective was to clean, model, and visualize data across sales, supply chain logistics, and customer reviews to identify operational friction points that erode margins and hurt customer retention.

-## 🛠️ Tech Stack
+## Tech Stack & Data Architecture
-* **Database Engine:** PostgreSQL (Data aggregation, schema joins, and advanced window functions/tie-breaker metrics)
+* **Database Management:** PostgreSQL (Raw data cleaning, primary/foreign key mapping, and custom SQL views)
-* **BI Platform:** Power BI (Data modeling, cross-filtering, and executive-level interactive visualization)
+* **Business Intelligence:** Power BI Desktop (Star schema data modeling, DAX measures, and interactive reporting)

-## 📊 Core Dashboards & Layout
-## 🔍 Comprehensive Dashboard Breakdown & Analytical Insights

-### 📊 Page 1: Sales & Revenue Performance
-This view serves as the financial and transactional baseline for executive stakeholders, tracking top-line growth metrics across the entire product spectrum.

-* **Asset Reference:** `dashboard_page_1_sales.png`
-* **Key Visual Analysis:**
-  * **Top 10 Product Categories by Revenue:** Focuses on value generation. `Health Beauty` stands out as our absolute market leader, generating the highest share of the company's total $13.22M revenue pipeline.
-  * **Order Volume Distribution (Top 5):** Establishes velocity.
-Even though `Health Beauty` leads in raw dollar revenue, `Bed Bath Table` dominates checkout volume, capturing 24.22% of all orders among our top five high-velocity categories.
-  * **Order Volume vs. Total Freight Expenses (Combo Chart):** This dual-axis visual exposes hidden margin erosion.
-Notice the trend change around `Furniture Decor`—its line for freight costs spikes dramatically relative to its lower order volume column.
-This highlights that bulky, low-density products are disproportionately consuming our logistics budget.

 ---

+## Dashboard Breakdown & Core Insights

+### 1. Sales & Revenue Performance
+* **Asset:** `dashboard_page_1_sales.png`
+* **Analysis:** This view establishes our top-line business baseline ($13.22M in total revenue across 97K orders).
+While `Health Beauty` serves as the highest grossing revenue category, the volume distribution tells a different story: `Bed Bath Table` dominates transaction frequency, capturing 24.22% of total orders among top-performing segments.
+* **Operational Bottleneck:** The dual-axis combo chart compares order volumes directly against freight expenses.
+A clear operational mismatch occurs at `Furniture Decor`—its freight costs spike disproportionately relative to its transaction volume, indicating that bulky items are heavily driving up fulfillment costs.

-### 🚚 Page 2: Logistics Efficiency & Shipping Analysis
+### 2. Logistics Efficiency & Shipping Analysis
-Fulfillment delays are a primary risk factor for customer churn.
-This page acts as an operational health assessment to isolate carrier and category-specific bottlenecks.

-* **Asset Reference:** `dashboard_page_2_logistics.png`
+* **Asset:** `dashboard_page_2_logistics.png`
-* **Key Visual Analysis:**
-  * **Top 10 Longest Delivery Delays:** Isolates extreme fulfillment lag. `Office Furniture` averages a massive 20-day delivery cycle, severely underperforming compared to the company-wide average baseline of 11.42 days.
+* **Analysis:** Delivery delays are a leading cause of customer dissatisfaction.
+The company average delivery time sits at 11.42 days, but certain categories severely lag. `Office Furniture` is the worst operational bottleneck, taking an average of 20 days to reach customers.
-  * **Actual Delivery Time vs. Promised Buffer Time (Combo Chart):** Maps supply chain resilience.
-The dark blue line tracking "Days Ahead of Schedule" plummets sharply for `Furniture Mattress And Upholstery`.
-This tells us that while we are still technically meeting our customer-facing delivery estimates, the operational safety buffer is thinnest here, leaving zero margin for carrier errors.
+* **Risk Factor:** The line chart tracks our safety cushion ("Days Ahead of Schedule").
+The sharp drop for `Furniture Mattress And Upholstery` indicates that while we are technically meeting customer delivery promises, our fulfillment window has zero margin for carrier or warehouse errors.

+### 3. Customer Feedback & Quality Control
+* **Asset:** `dashboard_page_3_feedback.png`
+* **Analysis:** This dashboard connects logistics performance directly to customer sentiment.
+By isolating the bottom 10 reviewed categories, we find critical rating drops.
+* **The Core Data Link:** The performance matrix table provides concrete evidence of our core issue.
+Look at `Diapers And Hygiene`—it holds an alarming average review score of 2.95★.
+Cross-referencing this with its 11.00 average delivery days shows a direct tie between delivery delays and drop-offs in customer review ratings, rather than an issue with product quality.

 ---

-### ⭐ Page 3: Customer Feedback & Quality Control
-This dashboard closes the loop by correlating operational performance directly with customer satisfaction.
-It uncovers exactly *why* certain product sectors underperform.

-* **Asset Reference:** `dashboard_page_3_feedback.png`
-* **Key Visual Analysis:**
-  * **Bottom 10 Lowest Reviewed Categories:** Flags poor-performing segments. `Security And Services` is a critical focus area, anchoring the entire dataset with the lowest review trend line.
-  * **Performance Matrix Table (The Operational "Smoking Gun"):** This granular table bridges the gap between shipping delays and brand loyalty.
-Look at the highlighted row for `Diapers And Hygiene`—it holds an unacceptable average review score of 2.95★.
-Because the matrix tracks this alongside its 11.00-day delivery latency, it provides clear, data-driven proof that shipping bottlenecks, rather than product quality, are driving down customer satisfaction.

----

-## 💡 Executive Summary & Strategic Roadmap
-Based on this multi-layered analysis, the business should immediately prioritize three core actions:
-1. **Re-engineer Heavy Freight Logistics:** Transition bulky items (`Office Furniture`, `Furniture Decor`) to alternative shipping networks to cut down the current 20-day latency period.
-2. **Implement Dynamic Buffer Calculations:** Update customer checkout estimates for items with thin fulfillment margins to prevent unmet expectations from damaging review scores.
+## Actionable Recommendations
+1. **Logistics Restructuring:** Renegotiate carrier agreements or shift fulfillment centers specifically for heavy categories (`Office Furniture` and `Furniture Decor`) to reduce the current 20-day delivery timeline toward the 11-day company baseline.
+2. **Dynamic Delivery Expectations:** Update checkout logic to provide realistic, dynamic shipping estimates for bulky goods based on historic fulfillment times.
+Managing customer expectations upfront will protect review scores from dipping due to unexpected delays.
-3. **Perform Vendor Audits:** Investigate the underlying product quality or service parameters for the `Security And Services` category before committing additional marketing spend to it.
+3. **Category Audit:** Investigate product quality and vendor reliability for the `Security And Services` line immediately, as it sits at the absolute bottom of customer satisfaction despite low order volumes.